-What beauty have we salvaged from the cross
+What wisdom have we salvaged from the cross

 Whose warm red blood did wash the sins of man?

 Or did scribed suffering simple fate emboss

 With images to haunt us for time’s span?

 Do eyes of heaven stay the savage beast?

 Does golden gaze instill civility?